 They are proud to be a New Zealand law firm with a global outlook and reach.
 They have offices in Auckland and Wellington, but also have the unique ability to access a worldwide network of offices, advisors and markets through the Minter Ellison Legal Group, a leading firm in the Asia-Pacific.

 They understand the challenges businesses face when operating in a domestic and increasingly globalised marketplace.
 Their clients are offered services that are multi-disciplinary and industry facing.
 Their people have strong technical skills with an international perspective.
 This has resulted in the firm being invited to advise on some of New Zealand’s most innovative and high profile transactions.

-Baldwins’ mission is to help New Zealand’s innovators to achieve and maintain a commercial advantage by protecting, developing, commercialising and enforcing their intellectual property assets.
-Universities and Crown Research Institutes are the engine room of innovation and IP generation in New Zealand.
-We see our partnership with KiwiNet as a fantastic opportunity to ensure that the IP generated by New Zealand’s science researchers is captured and is able to be effectively commercialised.
+Our partnership with KiwiNet is a fantastic opportunity to ensure that the IP generated by New Zealand’s science researchers is captured and is able to be effectively commercialised.
 Effective IP protection strategies are a key component of realising value from innovation and improving economic returns.

 The Ministry of Business, Innovation and Employment (MBIE) plays a central role in shaping and delivering a strong New Zealand economy.

 We develop and deliver policy, services, advice and regulation to support business growth and the prosperity and wellbeing of all New Zealanders.
 MBIE integrates the functions of four former agencies – the Department of Building and Housing, the Ministry of Economic Development, the Department of Labour and the Ministry of Science and Innovation.